memeller/ContactEditor/readme.md

 Tested on iPad, iOS 5.01 / Andorid 3.1,4.03
 (on ICS a system dialog pops up asking for permission to access AddressBook, which is a standard system action)

+### iOS 6 support ###
+AddressBook access was changed in iOS 6, unfortunatelly with no backwards compatibility.
+I've added the updated code under ios6 branch, i've only had a chance to test it under ios simulator, everything worked well.
+To compile, AIR 3.5 is needed (or earlier version with ios6 sdk linked using platformsdk switch or flash builder 4.7).
+The compilation works (if you get any errors connected with 'Undefined symbols for architecture armv7:' you have not included ios6 sdk or are not using AIR 3.5), and the ane should also work without problems.
+Since iOS 6 also brought some changes to presentModalViewController and dismissModalViewControllerAnimated these function calls were also updated.
+This branch removes the old 'getContacts' method, which is no longer supported (use getContactsSimple + getContactDetails), due to changes in permissions a new function (hasPermission) has been introduced to determine the status of permissions to use address book.
+Again - ios6 branch is experimental, it has not been yet fully tested on real devices running iOS 6 (Apple, why u not bring iOS 6 to older devices?), so it should not be used in production environment.